nickh/nickh.github.io/_posts/2014-03-25-first-diagnosaversary.md

+---
+layout: post
+permalink: first-diagnosaversary.html
-# One Year With Cancer: A Chester FAQ
+title: One Year With Cancer: A Chester FAQ
+category: personal
+tags: cancer
+---

 Today marks one year since doctors found a grapefruit-sized germ cell tumor in my chest.
 While my case was treatable and I feel pretty normal these days, I doubt a day has gone by that I haven't thought about it.
 One year in, it's kind of interesting to reflect on everything that's happened.